Chapter 3 - Admissibility and Waiver Requirements

 In adjudicating a discretionary waiver application for refugee adjustment, an officer must balance the humanitarian, family unity, or public interest considerations with the seriousness of the offense that rendered the applicant inadmissible.
 In making this determination, an officer should recognize that the applicant has already established either past persecution or a well-founded fear of future persecution, which is an extremely strong positive discretionary factor.
 Therefore, unless there are even stronger negative factors that outweigh the positive ones, the waiver application should generally be approved.

-Often, waiver applications for refugees are handled overseas before the alien is approved for the refugee classification.
+Often, waiver applications for refugees are handled overseas before the applicant is approved for the refugee classification.
 However, if a ground of inadmissibility arose after the applicant’s approval for the refugee classification, or if it was not known to the officer who approved the refugee classification, the applicant may seek a waiver.
 The officer should adjudicate the waiver as a part of the refugee adjustment process.
 The applicant generally seeks a waiver through the filing of an Application by Refugee for Waiver of Grounds of Excludability (Form I-602).

 When an officer determines that an applicant is inadmissible and a waiver is available, an officer may grant the waiver without requiring submission of a Form I-602, if: